fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Patient information should be accessible when clicking eg. the patients name.

-Fetch the data from the enpoint created on the provious exercise.
+Fetch the data from the enpoint created on the previous exercise.
 After fetching the patient information from backend, add the fetched information to the applications state.
-Do not fetch the information if it already is in the app state, i.e. if you are visiting many times it the page of the same patient.
+Do not fetch the information if it already is in the app state, i.e. if you are visiting many times the page of the same patient.

 Since we now have the state in the context, you'll need to define a new action type for updating an individual patient's data.

 The Application uses [Semantic UI React](https://react.semantic-ui.com/) for styling, which is quite similar to [React Bootstrap](https://react-bootstrap.github.io/) and [MaterialUI](https://material-ui.com/) that we covered in [part 7](/en/part7/more_about_styles).
-You may also use it for the new components but that is up to you sincew the main focus is now in Typescript.
+You may also use it for the new components but that is up to you since the main focus is now in Typescript.

 The Application also uses [react router](https://reacttraining.com/react-router/web/guides/quick-start) to control what view is visible in the frontend.
 You might want to have a look on [part 7](/en/part7/react_router) if you don't yet have a grasp on how the router works.